aponomy/senior-ai-mvp/EIC Application/application_draft/Part_B_Section_1_Excellence_DRAFT.md

 ### 1.1 Market Context

 Over **125 million Europeans aged 65+** face mounting digital exclusion as critical services—banking, healthcare, government administration, communication—migrate online.
-This demographic shift (projected to reach 150M by 2030) coincides with accelerating digitalization that assumes technical fluency most seniors lack.
+This demographic shift (projected to reach 150M by 2030) coincides with two parallel revolutions that assume technical fluency most seniors lack:

+1. **Essential Services Digitalization**: Banking, healthcare, and government move online
+2. **AI Ecosystem Explosion**: Thousands of powerful AI services (ChatGPT for research, Midjourney for images, Claude for writing, DALL-E for creativity) emerge but remain inaccessible—too hard to find, understand, compare, or use

 Studies show **40-60% of elderly users abandon multi-step digital tasks** mid-process or require human assistance.
-The consequences: delayed healthcare, financial vulnerability, social isolation, loss of autonomy.
+The consequences: delayed healthcare, financial vulnerability, social isolation, loss of autonomy—and exclusion from the creative and learning opportunities the AI revolution offers.

 An additional **50 million Europeans** with ADHD, mild cognitive impairment (MCI), or early dementia face identical barriers.
 For these populations, existing AI assistants **exacerbate rather than solve** the crisis.